stanford-oval/genie-cloud/doc/thingpedia-tutorial-hello-world.md

 Click on `dataset.tt` on the left panel.
 Copy the following code to the editor and replace `<your-name>.hello` with the actual device ID.
 With queries, Almond learns to listen out for commands that goes 'get <something>'.
-With the `dataset.tt` here, Almond will learn two commands, 'get greeting' and 'get greeting for "<name>"'.
+With the `dataset.tt` here, Almond will learn two commands, 'get greeting' and 'get greeting for "<name>"' (note the quotation marks!).
 ```tt
 dataset @<your-name>.hello {
   query  := @<your-name>.hello.greeting()